Temple of Concord: Architecture

-The Temple of Concord, constructed by Lucius Opimus during the Republican period, had a typical rectangular podium (40.8m x 30m).
+The Temple of Concord, constructed by Lucius Opimus during the Republican period, had a typical rectangular podium 40.8 × 30 m.
 Based on the construction methods used in the base and support walls, the porch had eight Corinthian columns made out of travertine drums covered in stucco.

 The later construction of the Temple of Concordia Augusta expanded and altered the previous temple.
 Backed up against the Tabularium at the foot of the Capitoline Hill, the design of the temple had to accommodate the limitations of the site.
-The cella of the temple, for instance, is almost twice as wide (45m) as it is deep (24m), as is the pronaos.
+The cella of the temple, for instance, is almost twice as wide 45 m as it is deep 24 m, as is the pronaos.
 A steep flight of stairs led up to the entrance of the temple on the long side, which would have been flanked by statues of Hercules and Mercury, symbolizing security and prosperity.
 A fragment of the marble threshold of the cella is preserved and features an engraved caduceus or wand of Mercury, which represented peace and reconciliation.
 Three statues were positioned on the apex of the pediment, which represented Concord along with two other goddess, Pax and Salus (or Securitas and Fortuna).
 Two soldiers, representing Tiberius and his brother Drusus, stood on either side of them.
 In the cella, a row of Corinthian columns rose from a continuous plinth projecting from the wall, which divided the cella into bays, each containing a niche.
 The capitals of these columns had pairs of leaping rams in place of the corner volutes.
 Only the platform now remains, partially covered by a road up to the Capitol.